dug9/console_tester/README.md

 put paths to one or more test_list.txt in test_suite.txt

 run console_tester
-1. adjust size position of console window so minimum height at bottom of screen
+1. adjust size position of console window so not overlapping 2 graphics windows
 2. answer question prompts:
 * enter integer index to exe for left and right
 * enter integer index of test suite to run